Peak fire season runs from late winter into spring and that has the Florida Forest Service on high alert.

 "Walk around your house and five foot out, remove everything that is flammable, any trees or bushes.
 Clean out the eaves from pine needles, clean them off of your roof, remove all that flammable material."

-While most Floridians prepare for hurricane season, Tear says wildfires aren't as much on our radar, and they should be.
+While most Floridians prepare for hurricane season, Tear says wildfire season isn’t as much on our radar and it should be.

 “I think it's important for people to understand how fire works.
 Fire activity can be at its worst between 2:00 pm and 6:00 pm.
 Oftentimes people are at work when that happens, so having a traditional go kit in your house in the family washroom or closet or wherever might not be enough.
 You may came home and not be able to get to your house.
 So having an alternative to have all that paperwork offsite electronically somewhere is a really good thing to have.”

-Last year, more than 11,000 acres burned in the Tampa Bay area.
+Last year, more than eleven thousand acres burned in the Tampa Bay area.